mpalash/aliakbarmehta/_pages/cv.md

 **Archiving: Histories of the Present**, guest lecture, Visual Cultures, Curating and Contemporary Art (ViCCA), Aalto University, Helsinki

-**Congratulations, the space has been invaded: WHAT NOW?**, Space Invaders VI, Helsinki, 2018
+**Congratulations, the space has been invaded: NOW WHAT?**, Space Invaders VI, Helsinki, 2018

 **A Common Sense Manifesto of Cooking Practices for Artists**, Aalto University, Espoo, 2018